cscosu/ctf0/reversing/00-di-why/challenge.md

 **Category:** Reversing

-The system administrator decided to create his own password manager that he could access over the network from anywhere.
+The system administrator decided to create his own password manager that he could use over the network.
 You can access it using the following command:

 ```bash
 nc ctf.reynoldsbd.net 4003